Student Religious Organizations

 Advisor: Todd Silverstein, professor of chemistry

 The JSU provides a community through which Jewish students may come together to celebrate holidays (Rosh Hashanah, Sukkot, Hanukkah, Purim, Passover and Yom HaSho'ah) and connect with other Jewish students.
-We also provide non-Jewish students the opportunity to explore Judaism.
-Anyone in the Willamette community is welcome to attend our weekly Shabbat Kiddush on Friday evenings.
-JSU members work together to provide transportation fo the local temple for regular services and larger celebrations of all major holidays.[back to top]
+We also provide non-Jewish students the opportunity to explore Judaism by welcoming them at our weekly Shabbat Kiddush on Friday evenings.
+JSU members work together to provide transportation to the local temple for regular services and larger celebrations of all major holidays.[back to top]

 Advisor: Bill Kelm, systems librarian